-In strategic planning, one of the most important events happens right up front - framing a set of powerful questions that will guide your strategic plan.
+In strategic planning, one of the most important events happens right up front - framing a set of relevant, purposeful, interesting questions that will inform your actions or critical decision-making.
 Many organizations approach this moment as an opportunity to ask routine questions, such as “how can we be better known?” or “how should we grow?”
 We don’t mean to say these are bad or wrong questions - quite the contrary - there are always questions to ask around how to do better or more.
 But to really take advantage of the benefit of strategic planning, you should view it as a moment to step back and and ask yourselves existential questions - literally.
 The rest of the strategic planning process hinges on the clarity and quality of these questions.

 Guidelines for framing great questions

 So a few guidelines for making sure you’re asking the best questions: